lacop/one-hint-chess/README.md

 The Stockfish files in `public/fish` are from <https://github.com/lichess-org/stockfish-web> and licensed under GPL v3.

 Chess pieces images from <https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces>, licensed under CC BY-SA 3.0.

+## Disclaimer

+This was 99% vibecoded by Claude, excuse the shitty code.